grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/06 webcrypto/01 Crypto/01 getRandomValues.md

 ## Return Value

-The same array passed as the `typedArray` parameter with its contents replaced with the newly generated random numbers. the `typedArray` parameter is modified in place, and no copy is made.
+The same array is passed as the `typedArray` parameter with its contents replaced with the newly generated random numbers.
+The `typedArray` parameter is modified in place, and no copy is made.

 ## Throws